JoelineAlves/hair_manager/README.md

 ## 5. Deployment
 ### Heroku

-To deploy the Happy Camper website to Heroku the following steps were taken:
+To deploy the Hair Styles website to Heroku the following steps were taken:
 1. Create a Procfile by using the command echo web: python app.py > Procfile at the terminal prompts.
 Any extra lines need to be removed from the end of the Procfile.
 2. Create a requirements.txt file using the command pip3 freeze —local > requirements.txt
 3. Create then a Heroku account and then log in.